-The school principle has a role to play as well.
-If possible, the principle should be encouraged to make a very brief visit to each class to give a little motivation to the students.
-A visit from the principle in itself can be very motivating to students, and it demonstrates to students (and parents) the school is serious about fundraising, and how important the fundraiser is.
-If your principle is extremely busy which is often the case, start with visits to the underperforming classes who have raised the least and have the least participation.
+The school principal has a role to play as well.
+If possible, the principal should be encouraged to make a very brief visit to each class to give a little motivation to the students.
+A visit from the principal in itself can be very motivating to students, and it demonstrates to students (and parents) the school is serious about fundraising, and how important the fundraiser is.
+If your principal is extremely busy which is often the case, start with visits to the underperforming classes who have raised the least and have the least participation.

 Incentives and reward programs are a staple of school fundraisers because they work.
 An effective reward program can have a massive impact on your overall raise.
 Generally speaking, students can grasp the concept of a reward faster and easier than they can understand the importance and need for fundraising.
 Offering rewards for fundraising shifts the students' focus from participating "for good" to participating for "self gain".
 Hopefully, the student will appreciate both the intrinsic value of fundraising as well as the benefit to him/her.

 If you decide to implement your own rewards program, MyFunRun has tons of valuable information and ideas to help you.
 Visit the Rewards section of this resource center for more information on implementing your own rewards program.